 Sport and Recreation Professions

-Within the framework of the liberal arts, the mission of the Department of Sport and Recreation Professions is to educate students as informed consumers, skilled professionals, and advocates of sport, recreation and leisure services throughout their personal and professional lives.
-Course offerings allow students to investigate the larger discipline and focus upon one of two majors: Sport and Recreation Management and Recreational Therapy.
+Within the framework of the liberal arts, the mission of the Sport and Recreation Professions Department is to educate students as informed consumers, skilled professionals, and advocates of sport, recreation and leisure services throughout their personal and professional lives.
+By providing two Majors, the course offerings in Sport and Recreation Professions allow students to investigate the larger discipline and focus upon one of two Majors: Sport and Recreation Management, and Recreational Therapy.

 About The Program